 Audi is used to winning.
 It's got extremely good at it, continuing to push technological boundaries wherever it can to stay a step ahead of its rivals.
 And the best place to see Vorsprung Durch Teknic at work?
 Well it has to be here doesn't it, with the brand's top A8 large luxury saloon, further improved in this fourth generation form.
 It's hard to remember now, but prior to this A8's original launch back in 1994, Audi wasn't really considered a fully-fledged prestigious brand.
 Its cars generally languished in the corner of your local Volkswagen dealer's showroom and appealed to those who couldn't quite stretch to the products of the smarter German makers.
 The first generation A8 changed all of that, a car the like of which the luxury segment had never seen before.
 Aluminium spaceframe technology from NASA.
 4WD quattro technology from the World Rally Championship.
 And exquisite standards of build quality that redefined what boardroom buyers could expect from a European luxury car.
 At a stroke, it put posh rivals on the back foot - and Audi has never looked back since.
 The second and third generation A8 saloon merely perfected the recipe, but this MK4 model claims to have taken a real step forward once again.
 Has it?
 Let's find out.

 The array of engines you get in the latest A8 is pretty mouth-watering.
 While it's true that the oily bits have been tweaked rather than offering anything overwhelmingly novel, they were good to begin with and have just got better.
 There are two extensively re-engineered V6 turbo engines: a 3.0 TDI and a 3.0 TFSI.
-The diesel develops 286PS, and the petrol version 340PS.
-There's also an eight-cylinder TDI - a 4.0-litre with 435PS - and as before, the exclusive top engine version is the W12 with a displacement of 6.0 litres.
-An e-tron quattro variant has also been developed, this derivative mating a 3.0 TFSI petrol engine with an electric motor to achieve a 449PS output and 700Nm of torque.
+The 50 TDI diesel develops 286PS, and the 55 TFSI petrol version 340PS.
+A 60 TFSIe quattro PHEV variant is also offered, this derivative mating a 3.0 TFSI petrol engine with an electric motor to achieve a 449PS output and 700Nm of torque.
+The other option is the S8, which uses a 420PS 4.0-litre petrol V8.
 This time round, dynamic all-wheel steering complements the standard quattro permanent all-wheel drive system and buyers also get Audi AI active suspension, a fully active suspension set-up.
 Depending on the driver's wishes and the driving situation, it is capable of raising or lowering each wheel separately with electric actuators.
 This newfound latitude enables it to deliver the polished ride comfort of a classic luxury saloon and the taut, composed agility of a more driver-oriented performance car in equal measure.
 It's clever.
 It's an Audi.
 What else did you expect?

 This fourth generation A8 is an impressive achievement.
 Every car in this segment is.
 As it should be, this is a showcase for Audi's best and most advanced engineering, aluminium construction and quattro all-wheel-drive now joined by astonishingly clever industry-leading automated driving technologies.
 Add in classier design and a range of engines that are pokier yet cleaner and more frugal and you've a formidable luxury saloon.
 But is it one that you can bond with, a luxury conveyance you'll love as well as admire?
 The answer depends upon the owner of course.
 Some may still see this A8 as being a little remote compared to a wood-panelled Jaguar, a status-conscious Mercedes or a proudly opulent BMW.
 I'm guessing though, that a significant number of boardroom buyers might now find this Audi a surprisingly complete all-round choice.
 Hugely capable, innovative and beautifully built, this is the car that rivals always feared Audi would build.
 And if you're in this market, it's one you need to try.